Apo-Eclipse/Segmentation-of-Users-Based-on-Usage-Patterns/README.md

 # Tools and Programming languages used
 Every step was programmed by Python and its libraries such as NumPy, pandas, scikit-learn, matplotlib and seaborn.
 They were used for computations and data manipulation, visualization and clustering models.
 Jupyter Notebook was utilized for interactive analysis, and Excel/CSV for initial data handling.
 # Conclusion
-Each of the previous methods was repeated for all three cities’ applications, and the results and findings will be compared and discussed in the analysis section.
+Each of the previous methods was repeated for all three cities’ applications, and the results and findings are compared and discussed in the attached paper.